 Youth Action has several non-profit, for-profit, education, civic, and community leaders who advise and offer financial support to the organization.
 In addition to these individuals, its Board of Directors principally works to ensure that the organization effectively upholds its values and purpose.
 They also provide support by assisting the organization’s growth and development.

-Gavin Grant, Project Manager- Vanguard
+Gavin Grant, Chief of Staff- Vanguard

 Gavin Grant is the past President of Youth Action and a native of Northwest Philadelphia.
 He is passionate about empowering and mobilizing people to resolve community issues.
 In 2009, he was recognized for accumulating over 1000 hours of community service, most prominently through his involvement with Youth Action, City Year Greater Philadelphia, The American Cities Foundation, and Youth Workforce Development initiatives.
 While in high school, he was a member of the National Society of High School Scholars and a 4.0 graduate and valedictorian of Wyncote Academy.
 He also enrolled in business and legal courses at Arcadia University, Temple University, and Manor College as a member of the College Excel Dual Enrollment Program.
 While in college, Gavin worked as: a Paralegal assistant at the Hoyle Law Firm; an Entrepreneurship Program Director for Institute for the Development of African American Youth; a Supply Chain and Procurement intern at Johnson & Johnson (a year-long co-op); a Project Administrator in the Institutional Recordkeeping Services division at The Vanguard Group; and a Resident Assistant at Temple University.
 Additionally, Gavin served on the Mayor’s Commission on African American Males, was on the Programming Board for Spark the Wave and was selected to join the highly competitive Management Leadership for Tomorrow Career Prep program.
 He has received awards and recognition for his service from both the Tavis Smiley and Stafford Foundations.
 Gavin recently graduated from Temple University where he received a degree in Economics and Finance and minor in Legal Studies.
 He currently is a project manager with Vanguard.